aws-samples/aws-nitro-enclaves-certificate-manager-sample/README.md

 - A scheduled, monthly update of the CloudWatch agent.

 Systems Manager can also be used to establish a console session on the EC2 instances in the solution's private subnets.
-To user SSM Quick Setup, specify the EC2 instance role created by this solution as the [SSM Quick Setup instance profile role](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-quick-setup.html#quick-setup-instance-profile).
+To use SSM Quick Setup, specify the EC2 instance role created by this solution as the
+[SSM Quick Setup instance profile role](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-quick-setup.html#quick-setup-instance-profile).
 For your SSM Quick Setup target, specify instance tags and enter the `aws:autoscaling:groupName` key/value pair in the solution stack output.